PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockD/README.md

 [City Bussle and Congestion](../../Year1/BlockD/Themes/CityBustleAndCongestion.html) - [Alternative Link](LINK)
 -->

 **Your creative brief for this block expects you to use the skills and knowledge you have gained over the course of this year to build a tool to improve Breda in a completely data-driven manner**.
-This could be for example, a dashboard to provide useful insights, or an AI model that helps predict QoL, or ideally, a combination of both.
+This could be for example, adashboard to provide useful insights, or an AI model that helps predict QoL, or ideally, a combination of both.
 Once you have developed and deployed the tool, you are expected to provide recommendations to the city of Breda in terms of policy: button they could press or tune as it were to influence Breda and Improve it.

 <figure>
     <img src=".\assets\breda.PNG" />